core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'request_kid_context' takes the value of the 'kid context' field from the OSCORE Option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).

-Note that these same values are used to decrypt and verify each and every multicast notification received for the target resource.
+Note that these same values are used to decrypt and verify each and every multicast notification received for the target resource under this group observation.

 # Example with Group OSCORE # {#sec-example-with-security}

-The following example refers to two clients C1 and C2 that register to observe a resource /r at a Server S, which has address SRV_ADDR and listens to the port number SRV_PORT.
+The following example refers to two clients C1 and C2 that register to observe a resource /r at a server S, which has address SRV_ADDR and listens to the port number SRV_PORT.
 Before the following exchanges occur, no clients are observing the resource /r , which has value "1234".

 The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT, and starts the group observation upon receiving a registration request from a first client that wishes to start a traditional observation on the resource /r.